-It’s important to note that much of the research involving psilocybin has involved the active chemical compound itself—not the entire mushroom.
-Recreational psilocybin use typically involves the mushroom as a whole.
+It’s important to note that much of the research on taking magic mushrooms has involved the active chemical compound itself—not the entire mushroom.
+Determining mushroom dosage typically involves the mushroom as a whole.

-Furthermore, different Psilocybe mushrooms contain different amounts of psilocybin, the ingredient that makes you “trip.”
+Furthermore, different psychedelic mushrooms or magic mushrooms contain different amounts of psilocybin, the ingredient that makes you “trip.”
 If you’re going to use a recommended dosage, you’ll have to do some math to work the weight of the mushrooms required to contain the amount of recommended psilocybin (mg).

-Fortunately, there are a few calculators that can help: this calculator allows you to choose from fresh or dried mushrooms or truffles, and this one breaks it down into different strains of mushroom and considers if you’re taking a monoamine oxidase inhibitor (MAOI) or not.
+Fortunately, there are a few calculators that can help determine low dose and high dose amounts for dried mushrooms: this calculator allows you to choose from fresh or dried mushrooms or truffles, and this one breaks it down into different strains of mushroom and considers if you’re taking a monoamine oxidase inhibitor (MAOI) or not.

-Generally speaking, higher doses of psilocybin are associated with more positive benefits.
+Generally speaking, higher doses, which some call a heroic dose of psilocybe mushrooms are associated with more positive benefits.
 However, as with most substances, this is a very fine line and higher doses don’t always translate into better experiences.
-Higher doses will almost always result in a more intense experience, which can result in significant discomfort (what many categorize as a bad trip).

 This supports the idea that both microdosing (taking a small amount that doesn’t make you hallucinate) and macrodosing (taking an amount that kicks off a full blown psychedelic trip) provide benefits.
 With that being said, if you’re experimenting with psilocybin for the first time, start small.

-- 51 Cancer patients were given either a very low dose (1-3 mg/70 kg) or a high dose (22 or 30 mg/70 kg) to study the effects of potentially decreasing depression associated with life-threatening illnesses.
-The high dose cases reported decreases in depressed mood and anxiety.
-They also reported decreased death anxiety, increased quality of life, and improvements in optimism and life meaning.
-However, with these high doses also came elevated blood pressure, discomfort, nausea, and some psychological discomfort.
+51 Cancer patients were given either a very low dose (1-3 mg/70 kg) or a of magic mushrooms to study the effects of potentially decreasing depression associated with life-threatening illnesses.
+The high dose cases reported decreases in and anxiety.

-- Another study investigated headaches (which are commonly reported with psilocybin use) and reported that the duration, severity, and incidence all increase with the dosage amount (5, 10, 20, and 30 mg/70 kg).
+Another study investigated headaches (which are commonly reported with magic mushrooms) and reported that the duration, severity, and incidence all increase with the dosage amount (5, 10, 20, and 30 mg/70 kg).

 It’s important to realize that sometimes, even “bad trips” produce the most benefits in the long run.
 In one study, a volunteer was given the highest dose (30 mg/70 kg) and reported that it was the worst experience she had ever encountered.